The Best Peanut Butter Cookies

 Note: This recipe is modestly adapted from Grandad Danner’s Favorite Peanut Butter Cookies in My Father’s Daughter by Gwyneth Paltrow.
-Our only changes were to replace the dark brown sugar with light brown sugar (just to simplify), omit the additional sugar for rolling (we found them a bit too sweet), and add chopped peanuts for texture.
-We also made a few tweaks to the method.
+I replaced the dark brown sugar with light brown sugar, omitted the additional sugar for rolling, and add chopped peanuts for texture and more peanut flavor.
+I also made a few tweaks to the method.
 To see the original recipe and read the rave reviews, click here.

 - 1 cup creamy peanut butter, at room temperature (I like Skippy No Need To Stir)

 - 1 cup light brown sugar, packed